What is Product Management?

 Anna-Liisa Reinson, Product Management

-In empowered product teams, PMs are responsible for value and viability, while POs are responsible for delivery clarity.
+In empowered product teams, Product Managers are responsible for value and viability, while POs are responsible for delivery clarity.

 Get buy-in from execs, design, tech, marketing, and support